11 Warm-Weather Vacations to Take This Winter

 Cabo San Lucas, Mexico

-Just a 2.5-hour flight from Los Angeles, Cabo San Lucas rocks an easy commute and exotic appeal.
+Just a 2.5-hour flight from Los Angeles, Cabo San Lucas rocks an easy commute and exotic appeal during America's winter months.
 While the 20-mile stretch between Cabo San Lucas and San Jose del Cabo is dripping in luxurious hotels that have entertained the likes of Jennifer Lopez, Cameron Diaz, and George Clooney, our favorite sleep is the ultra-romantic Esperanza Resort.
 Set between bluffs on the Baja peninsula, the secluded casitas, suites, and villas are done up in airy, traditional Baja-style decor with handcrafted Mexican furniture and beds draped with soft linen canopies.
 If you’re in need of a break from lounging on the beach, Wild Canyon ATVing is certain to get your blood pumping.
 With a personal guide and your own ATV, you’ll follow routes that whip you between barren desert vistas and beaches stretched along the Sea of Cortez.
 In town, grab dinner at Los Tres Gallos, an authentic Mexican spot off the beaten path of Cabo’s strip that serves killer pozole, mole enchiladas, and tamarind margaritas in an outdoor courtyard.

 Key West, Florida